AUMC-HEMA/MSGMM/README.md

 ### Running the code

 MSGMM is not an R package.
-Store the msgmm.R file in the same directory as your R script (or specify the full path name).
+Store the msgmm.R file in the same directory as your R script, or specify the full path name.
-The msgmm.R file in turn includes C++ code from external files using the ```sourceCpp("...")``` function.
-Make sure that the filename inside sourceCpp() has the right path, and the C++ files are stored in the corresponding location.
 Source the R script:

 \> source("msgmm.R")

+The msgmm.R file in turn includes C++ code from external C++ files in a similar fashion using the ```sourceCpp("...")``` function.
+Store the C++ files called inside sourceCpp() in the same directory as the msgmm.R script, or specify the full path name.

 The main funtion ```fitMSGMM()``` fits a GMM to multiple samples, using the EM algorithm, and returns estimated model parameters. fitMSGMM iterates data files multiple times and at each iteration opens and closes them sequentially.